MrFriendCS/N5-CS/docs/N5-CS-WDD.md

 ### CSS rules

 Rules are terminated with a semicolon, **`;`**.
-A rule will be applied without a semicolon but multiple rules will not.
+A single rule will be valid without a semicolon but multiple rules will not.

 #### Single property